DDogCap/discfinder-app/IMAGE_UPLOAD_SETUP.md

-# Image Upload Setup for DiscFinder
+# Image Upload Setup for DZDiscFinder

-This guide explains how to set up and use the image upload functionality in your DiscFinder app.
+This guide explains how to set up and use the image upload functionality in your DZDiscFinder app.

 ## Overview